breuleux/terminus/README.md

 Using
 -----

 Terminus is used much like a normal xterm.
-You can run commands, top, emacs, vi, ipython, irb, ssh, without many problems.
+You can run commands like top, emacs, vi, ipython or ssh without many problems.
 Not all escape codes are handled yet and there might be some slight bugs in those that are, so commands like reset (!) and screen are iffy, and for some reason ipython seems to show the wrong colors.
 You can paste with